I only upload the versions after successfully flashing my own router, so the build has at least that much quality assurance process.

 LuCI statistics include CPU frequency scaling graph and CPU temp graph

-Luci theme "material" included in addition to the default "bootstrap"
+Luci theme "openwrt-2020" included in addition to the default "bootstrap"

 USB storage automounting